1840 United States presidential election: Anti-Masonic Party nomination

-After the negative views of Freemasonry among a large segment of the public began to wane in the mid 1830s, the Anti-Masonic Party disintegrated.
+After the negative views of Freemasonry among a large segment of the public began to wane in the mid-1830s, the Anti-Masonic Party disintegrated.
 Many leaders began to move to the Whig party.
 Remaining leaders met in September 1837 in Washington, and agreed to maintain the party.
 The third Anti-Masonic Party National Convention was held in Philadelphia on November 13–14, 1838.
 By this time, the party had been almost entirely supplanted by the Whigs.
 The delegates unanimously voted to nominate William Henry Harrison for president (who the party had supported for president the previous election along with Francis Granger for vice president) and Daniel Webster for vice president.
 However, when the Whig National Convention nominated Harrison with John Tyler as his running mate, the Anti-Masonic Party did not make an alternate nomination and ceased to function and was fully absorbed into the Whigs by 1840.

 Liberty Party nomination

 James G. Birney, Myron Holley, Joshua Leavitt, and Gerrit Smith proposed the creation of an anti-slavery party.
 In July 1839, two resolutions proposed by Holley at the American Anti-Slavery Society's meeting in Cleveland, called for the creation of an abolitionist party.
 They failed.
-Nevertheless the supporters nominated Birney and Francis Julius LeMoyne as a presidential ticket at a meeting in Warsaw, New York.
-However, Birney declined the presidential nomination as he preferred a nomination to be made by a regular body of abolitionists and LeyMoyne also declined the vice-presidential nomination.
+Nevertheless, the supporters nominated Birney and Francis Julius LeMoyne as a presidential ticket at a meeting in Warsaw, New York.
+However, Birney declined the presidential nomination as he preferred a nomination to be made by a regular body of abolitionists and LeMoyne also declined the vice-presidential nomination.
 Smith and Holley made a call for an abolitionist nominating convention to be held on April 1, 1840, in Albany, New York.
 121 delegates attended the delegation and selected a presidential ticket of Birney and Thomas Earle. which was accepted.
 It took the name Liberty Party.

 Birney was unable to campaign during the election as he was in England until November.
 The Liberty Party received opposition from followers of William Lloyd Garrison and abolitionist Whigs.
 The Liberty Party received 7,453 votes.